eyre-j/icewind_sound_sets/README.txt

 ==============================================================================
 LICENSE
 ==============================================================================
-This mod is CC BY-NC-SA v4.0, excepting any code that was borrowed from other sources.
+This mod is licensed CC BY-NC-SA v4.0, excepting any code that was borrowed from other sources.
 See https://creativecommons.org/licenses/by-nc-sa/4.0/ to view the specific license terms.

-I hereby give permission for others to host and/or distribute this mod without restriction.
+I hereby grant permission for others to host and/or distribute this mod without any restrictions.

 NOTE: The sound assets used in this mod were taken from Icewind Dale II, and all rights to these resources are retained by the intellectual property